Sooke Gathering Place

 How can I support the project?

-There are several meaningful ways residents can support Sooke Gathering Place, depending on their level of interest and capacity.
+There are several meaningful ways to support Sooke Gathering Place.

 Community support through awareness and engagement is one of the most important contributions.
 Sharing information, attending public events, asking questions, and participating in discussions all help ensure that the project reflects the needs and priorities of the community.